-This European Standard and its amendment A1 exist in three official versions (English, French, German).
+This European Standard and its amendments A1 and A2 exist in three official versions (English, French, German).
 A version in any other language made by translation under the responsibility of a CENELEC member into its own language and notified to the CEN-CENELEC Management Centre has the same status as the official versions.